Mumbai weather updates: City continues experiencing hot and humid climate; AQI in ’good’ category

 Mumbai weather updates: City's AQI in 'good' category

-Meanwhile, Byculla, Ghatkopar, Kandivali and Kurla recorded 'good' air quality, with an AQI of 36, 47, 39 and 46, respectively.
+Byculla, Vile Parle, Kandivali and Kurla recorded 'good' air quality, with an AQI of 35, 54, 77 and 94, respectively.

 The air quality index from 0 to 100 is considered 'good', 100 to 200 'moderate', 200 to 300 'poor', 300 to 400 'very poor' and from 400 to 500 or above 'severe'.